joshuacrotts/lock-out-protocol/README.md

 To rebuild the code in NetBeans 8.2, Java 8 is required (either Oracle, Amazon Corretto, or OpenJDK).
 Any arbitrary flavor of Java 8 is most likely acceptable.

-Create a new project in any IDE, then clone the repository inside of the src/ folder of the aforesaid project.
+Create a new project in any IDE, then clone the repository inside of **the src/ folder of the aforesaid project**.
+This step is absolutely critical.
+To ensure the project remains IDE-independent, this is the procedure for downloading the code.
 At this point, all files should be present and available to compile and run.
 For any of the above dependencies, make a folder called libraries/ in the root of the project, download those .jars, and place them in there.
 You may have to modify your IDE's project to account for compile-time libraries, so be sure to do that, so the IDE knows they exist.

 ## Reporting Bugs